adamjorr/somatic-variation/README.md

 R script to plot the given newick tree.
 The script will label the tips using the first string of numbers that appears in its name.
 Requires the ape and phytools R packages.

+###What it does
+Plots a newick tree.

+###Expected output
+A pdf file, given as the second argument to the script.